 A major part of mobile app development ocuses on designing a user experience (UX) that is intuitive and leaves users feeling satisfied with the overall interaction.
 However, designers often forget that while conducting research, mapping flows, and testing interfaces, users haven’t.
 Months of designing UX and UI may be for nothing if your users don’t know how to use your app.
 This is where onboarding UX design comes into play.

 For many users, initial interactions with newly downloaded apps are not all positive.
 Instead, feelings of confusion and frustration set in because they have difficulty navigating the app.
-At this stage of the user journey, negative sentiments can have an impact on a user’s willingness to use the app in the future.
+At this stage of the user journey, negative sentiments can impact a user’s willingness to use the app in the future.

-This article will examine how implementing proper onboarding sequences into your app not only enhances the UX but also helps build confidence and trust with your users, fostering conversions and ongoing user engagement for your business.
+This article will examine how implementing proper onboarding sequences into your app not only enhances the UX but also helps build confidence and trust with your users, fostering conversions, and ongoing user engagement for your business.